webmachinelearning/webnn/device-selection-explainer.md

 console.log(support); // "optimized" or "fallback"
 ```

-The next phase in developing device selection is therefore to work out the details of this proposal.
+The next phase in developing device selection is therefore to explore this proposal and eventually others.

+Other use cases were raised as well, in this comment for realtime video processing:

+> 1. If the user selects to use functionality like background blur, we want to offer the best quality the device can offer.
+So the product has a small set of candidate models and technologies (WebNN, WebGPU, WASM) that it has to choose between.
+Accelerated technologies come with allowance for beefier models.

+> 2. The model/tech choser algorithm needs to be fast, and we need to avoid spending seconds or even hundreds of milliseconds to figure out if a given model should be able to run accelerated.
+So for example downloading the entirety (could be large things..), compiling & try-running a model seems infeasible.